 1. Go to SWAY – you need to be logged into your Google Chrome account, nothing more.

 2. Select a template you like.
 If you wish, you can also start from scratch.
-I recommend that you use a template if you are just starting out, it may be much easier.
+However, I recommend that you use a template if you are just starting.
+It may be much easier.

 Also, you can customize your Sway – use custom colors, typography, and textures.